TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 There is a big mind-shift from closed-source to open-source.
 To make it really work, you need to move from *my ego first* to *other people's feelings first*.

 It is like building Matrix open to everybody. **You have to predict future and unexpected use cases**.
-Your code have to be **extendable without making any changes to it**.
+Your code have to be **extendable without making any changes in it**.

 ### "Opened for Extension, Closed for Modification"

-Now, I should refer to [**Open/closed principle** on Wikipedia](https://en.wikipedia.org/wiki/Open/closed_principle), which is the worst way to explain it.
+Now, I can refer to [**Open/closed principle** on Wikipedia](https://en.wikipedia.org/wiki/Open/closed_principle), which is the worst way to explain it.

-Instead, **I took a time to find simple example** (pro tip: Google with "simple") and actually found one - [go check it](https://github.com/wataridori/solid-php-example/blob/b84657cb736f86dda1453061d15df01f260e5140/2-open-closed-principle.php#L20-L32), it clearly show wrong approach.
+Instead, **I took a time to find simple example** (pro tip: Google with "simple") and actually found one - [go check it](https://github.com/wataridori/solid-php-example/blob/b84657cb736f86dda1453061d15df01f260e5140/2-open-closed-principle.php#L20-L32), it clearly shows wrong approach.

 Today I will show you 3 ways to create such entrances.